 The hearing is conducted by an Administrative Law Judge for the purpose of getting the facts to decide if a determination made by the Department of Labor is correct or not.
 Hearings are held over the phone.
 At the hearing the claimant and the employer may give testimony and present documents in support of their positions.
-On occasion, a representative from the Department of Labor will also be at the hearing.
+Sometimes, a representative from the Department of Labor will be at the hearing.

 How do I ask for a Hearing?